-The Schedule B product classification system is based on the Harmonized System (HS) and consists of 22 sections divided into 97 chapters.
+The Schedule B product classification system, based on the HS, consists of 22 sections divided into 97 chapters.
 Chapters 1 through 97 correspond with the international system of numbering, with chapter 77 being blank.
 An additional chapter, 98, is used for special classification provisions that apply only to U.S. exports.

 Read the Introduction to the Schedule B chapters including the definitions and General and U.S. Rules of Interpretation.
 These should be reviewed before attempting to locate the correct commodity number.
 Each chapter and section also contains notes, with which you should familiarize yourself.

-Learn more about why and how you should always check the notes in our article, When Classifying Parts Using HTS Codes, Read the Notes!
+Learn more about reading and understanding HTS and Schedule B codes in our article How to Use the Harmonized Tariff Schedule of the United States.
+Learn more about why and how you should always check the notes in our article When Classifying Parts Using HTS Codes, Read the Notes!

 Classifying goods to export for repair purposes are handled differently.
-According to Palmer, there are two scenarios for repaired items—one is goods imported for repair and exported for return, and the other is exported for repairs and re-imported to return them to the U.S.
+There are two scenarios for repaired items—one is goods imported for repair and exported for return, and the other is goods exported for repairs and re-imported to return them to the U.S.